f5devcentral/f5-big-iq-pm-team/f5-bigiq-connectivityChecks/README.md

 Usage
 -----

-The script needs to be executed on both Active/Standby BIG-IQ CM.
+The script needs to be executed on *both Active/Standby BIG-IQ CM*.

 ```
 # cd /shared/scripts